Yeecy-sketch/mc-docker-restart/README.md

 # Logs
-The default logging path is the working directory, named `restarts.log`. change `logpath` variable custom log path.
+The default logging path is the working directory, named `restarts.log`. change `logpath` variable for a custom log path.